daniel-furman/llm-reasoning-pop-quiz/README.md

 * From [https://arxiv.org/abs/2205.10625](https://arxiv.org/abs/2205.10625)

 **2.1**: It takes Amy 4 minutes to climb to the top of a slide.
 It takes her 1 minute to slide down.
-How long does each trip take?\nLet's work this out in a step by step way to be sure we have the right answer while responding as succinctly as possible. `{insert response #1}` The slide closes in 15 minutes.
-How many times can she slide before it closes?\nLet's work this out in a step by step way to be sure we have the right answer while responding as succinctly as possible. `{insert response #2}`
+How long does each trip take?\nLet's respond succinctly and work this out in a step by step way to be sure we have the right answer. `{insert response #1}` The slide closes in 15 minutes.
+How many times can she slide before it closes?\nLet's respond succinctly and work this out in a step by step way to be sure we have the right answer. `{insert response #2}`

 Response #1: